Minimizing Financial Concerns While Addressing Pediatric Concerns

 The Canoe Billing Process

-Payment may be in person using cash, cheque, debit, or credit card or by pre-authorized arrangement with debit or credit card on file (American Express is not accepted).
-Families may make a deposit in advance if desired, from which payment will be deducted on a per session basis.
-A charge of $35 will be applied to cover all NSF cheques.
+Payment may be in person using cash, debit, or credit card or by pre-authorized arrangement with debit or credit card on file (American Express is not accepted).

-Our system records all sessions that have occurred, all charges made to families, and all payments received.
-A receipt is created for every payment received and includes the therapist’s name, professional designation and registration number.
-Generally speaking, this payment receipt is the documentation required by insurance companies to process claims.
-Receipts will be provided by email unless a paper receipt is requested or email is unavailable.
+Receipts are created for every session and will include the therapist’s name, professional designation, and registration number.
+This receipt is the documentation required by insurance companies to process claims.
+Receipts will be provided by email unless a paper receipt is requested, or email is unavailable.

-Most of the services provided by Canoe are not covered under the Ontario Health Insurance Plan (OHIP).
-However, part or all of our services may be covered under your extended health care benefit plan or your private insurance plan.
-If you would like assistance in understanding the coverage available to you in your plan, please speak to your therapist.
-In addition, Canoe works with a number of not-for-profit organizations that provide funding in specific instances.
-Please ask your therapist for more information.
+Our services are often covered under your extended health care benefit plan or your private insurance plan.
+If you would like assistance in understanding the coverage available to you in your plan, please speak with our Family Coordinators.
+In addition, Canoe works with several not-for-profit organizations that provide funding in specific instances.

 Resources for Funding